 The Gauntlet starts in:

 The Gauntlet, in many ways, is the heart and soul of Florida Finders Fest.
-Every Finders Fest has had a Gauntlet and for many, it is their primary activity during the event.
+Every Finders Fest has hosted a Gauntlet and for many, it is their primary activity during the event.
+It is a fun, adventurous get lost in the woods semi-competitive event fun, for all ages.
 Here’s how it works…

 We place a series of caches along a beautiful trail in the heart of the Ocala National Forest.
-Teams are taken to the starting point and abandoned… er, we mean, dropped off.
-From the starting point, teams will hike to the other end to be picked up.
-Maybe.
+From the starting point, teams will be given a list of target co-ordinates and scavenger hunt items to find along the trail.
 Along the way they should find all the placed caches (which will be activated after the event).
 There is also a list of “Targets” to find to earn “Bonus Points”.
 These are scavenger hunt type items.
 Some are existing features and some will be planted just for the event.
 In addition, there are a number of special items placed at points along the trail.
 They are numbered.
 Each team draws a number unique to their team and locates and retrieves the special items bearing that number for additional Bonus points.

 It’s golf style scoring – the lower the score the better.
 The amount of time it takes to complete The Gauntlet is your Base Score.
 To that Penalty Points will be added for any caches DNF’d.
 From that total, we subtract the Bonus Points.
 The lowest score wins!

-It is HIGHLY recommended that you form teams of 6 adults.
+Teams must be 4 to 6 participants.
+While this race is designed to be fun for all ages.
+We highly recommend having at least 4 adults on your team.
 The trail has many spots where it is possible to take a wrong turn.
 If a team has to focus all its attention on staying on the trail they will likely miss a lot of targets.
 And vice versa.
 Therefore, there is an advantage to having a larger team allowing delegation of attention.
-However, due to logistical requirements, all team members must be able to fit in two Jeeps, which can each seat a driver, plus 3 adults, semi-comfortably for a short trip.
-We can probably squeeze in a few kids (literally) on top of them.
-In any case, the drivers will be comfortably seated.

 There are a limited number of team slots available.
-So form full teams and sign up early.
+We are capping this years race at 10 teams.
+Form full teams and sign up early.
 If you are looking for additional teammates, we suggest reaching out and posting on our Facebook Page.

 What to Bring – Each team will need a GPS and a Digital Camera.
-Also, a clip board may be handy as there will be some reading and writing involved.
+A clip board may be handy as there will be some reading and writing involved.
 Walking/poking sticks will be a big help.
-Water, bug spray, and snack are probably a good idea too.
+Water, bug spray, and snacks are a good idea as well.